ajaynegi45/ShieldMe/README.md

-# ShieldMe-Backend
+# ShieldMe

-ShieldMe-Backend is the backend system for the **Emergency and Mental Wellbeing Application**.
+ShieldMe is the backend system for the **Emergency and Mental Wellbeing Application**.
 It is a **multi-module Spring Boot project** designed to support the application's four primary microservices:

 1. **User Authentication**: Ensures secure access with robust authentication and authorization mechanisms.
 2. **Secure Journal**: Allows users to create and manage private journal entries safely.